-- A-7.
-ASA supports programs that do not distort planting decisions and that are WTO compliant. - A-8.
-ASA supports non-recourse marketing loans. - A-9.
+- A-9.
+ASA supports programs that do not distort planting decisions and that are WTO compliant. - A-10.
+ASA supports non-recourse marketing loans. - A-11.
 ASA supports the continuation of beneficial interest status in commodities for producers marketing through cooperatives at the time they receive a Loan Deficiency Payment (LDP) or Marketing Loan Gain under the marketing loan program.
-(2021) - A-10.
-ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low-price assistance programs. - A-11.
+(2021) - A-12.
+ASA supports equitable treatment of soybean producers in the development and implementation of the federal disaster and low-price assistance programs. - A-13.
 ASA supports the use of federal crop insurance records and/or production evidence from similar surrounding farms to update yields for federal farm programs.
-(2017) - A-12.
-The CCC should not assess checkoff fees on soybeans under loan unless they are forfeited to the CCC. - A-13.
+(2017) - A-14.
 ASA supports keeping the agricultural titles and the nutrition title in the next farm bill.
-(2019) - A-14.
+(2019) - A-15.
 ASA supports economic assistance when significant market losses occur that are not covered by the existing farm safety net.
-(2022) - A-15.
+(2022) - A-16.
 ASA supports changing the acreage reporting dates of the Farm Service Agency (FSA) and Risk Management Agency (RMA) from July 15 to July 22.
-(2020) - A-16.
+(2020) - A-17.
 ASA supports simplification and improvement of USDA producer-prevented planting reporting requirements.
 (2024)